 The crest of the Coteau des Prairies, a broad highland belt, traverses Nobles County from northwest to southeast.
 Three glacial end moraines and their associated ground moraines trend south to southeast across the area.
 Altitudes range from about 1,820 feet on the crest of the coteau in the northwestern part of the area to about 1,390 feet above mean sea level in the Jack and Okabena Creek valleys in the northeast.

-The Mississippi-Missouri River drainage divide crosses the are from north to east.
-The Cary outer end moraine trends southeast through central Nobles County.
+The Mississippi-Missouri River drainage divide crosses the area from north to east.
+The Gary outer end moraine trends southeast through central Nobles County.
 East of this moraine the land is poorly drained and contains numerous lakes and swamps; west of this moraine the land is well drained and contains few, if any, undrained depressions.

-Surficial outwash deposits fill the valley bottoms and form the terrace deposits associated with the present-day drainage channels.
-The thicker, more extensive, and continuous deposits occur in the preglacial stream channels that drained the fronts of the ice sheets rather than in those channels that now drain the backs of the moraines.
-The surficial outwash deposits generally are made up of sand, gravel and some silt and clay, and range in thickness from 0 to more than 60 feet; they range in width from a few feet in the narrow tributaries to about one mile in the larger stream valleys.
+Surflcial outwash deposits fill the valley bottoms and form the terrace deposits associated with the present-day drainage channels.
+The thicker, more extensive, and continuous deposits occur in the proglacial stream channels that drained the fronts of the ice sheets rather than in those channels that now drain the backs of the moraines.
+The surflcial outwash deposits generally are made up of sand, gravel and some silt and clay, and range in thickness from 0 to more than 60 feet; they range in width from a few feet in the narrow tributaries to about one mile in the larger stream valleys.

 Additional publication details

 - USGS Numbered Series

 - Geology and ground-water resources of Nobles County, and part of Jackson County, Minnesota